AckerlyXu/heima/articles/site-recovery/site-recovery-vmware-to-azure.md

 ## Plan capacity

 1. Now that you have your basic infrastructure set up you can think about capacity planning, and figure out whether you need additional resources.
-[Learn more](./site-recovery-plan-capacity-vmware.md).
 2. When you’re done with capacity planning, select **Yes** in **Have you completed capacity planning?**

    ![Capacity planning](./media/site-recovery-vmware-to-azure/gs-capacity-planning.png)